lbl-camera/HGDL/README.md

 ## Credits

-Main Developers: Marcus Noack ([MarcusNoack@lbl.gov](mailto:MarcusNoack@lbl.gov)) and David Perryman Several people from across the DOE national labs have given insights that led the code in it's current form.
+Main Developers: Marcus Noack ([MarcusNoack@lbl.gov](mailto:MarcusNoack@lbl.gov)) and David Perryman.
+Several people from across the DOE national labs have given insights that led the code in its current form.
 See [AUTHORS](AUTHORS.rst) for more details on that.
 HGDL is based on the [HGDN](https://www.sciencedirect.com/science/article/pii/S037704271730225X) algorithm by Noack and Funke.